-New Endboss China?
+New endboss China?

 The US have always been the big player in the global game industry; however, this may change soon.
 In 2013 China overtook Japan and became the second largest games market worldwide.
 Mobile drives the Chinese growth and will lead to a takeover of the market by China as the following table predicts.

-As China will become market leader this year and Japan and Korea gather enormous revenues as well, the game localization potentials offered in the Asia Pacific region thus cannot be denied.
+As China will become the market leader this year and Japan and Korea gather enormous revenues as well, the game localization potential offered in the Asia Pacific region thus cannot be denied.
 Continuing high growth rates are ascribed to the ‘new endboss’ China and adumbrate that the final level has not been reached yet.

 We support your business in order to exploit these enormous game localization potentials.
-Easily localize your products with LingoHub.
-Just sign up and try LingoHub free for 14 days.
+Easily localize your products with Lingohub.
+Just sign up and try Lingohub free for 14 days.
 We promise you won't regret it! :)

 If you're curious and want to gather some more insights in the world's translation markets we invite you to 'visit' the US and Europe just now!